Kenny Vance: Jay and the Americans

 Jay and the Americans released fifteen albums, and their first hit was "She Cried", which was released in 1962.
 The group's musical style evoked nostalgia for 1950s rock and roll and doo wop.
 The group was the opening act for not only the Beatles' first US performance, in Washington, D.C., but also for the Rolling Stones at Carnegie Hall, the final stop on the Rolling Stones' tour.
 They also appeared on The Tonight Show Starring Johnny Carson.
 They had many other hit singles and an album, Capture the Moment, in the 1960s, blending doo wop harmonies with contemporary sounds.
 In 1969, they self-produced the album Sands of Time, featuring songs originated by the Drifters ("This Magic Moment") and the Ronettes ("Walkin' in the Rain").
 Both songs hit the Top 40 singles chart.
 They also started their own publishing and production company, JATA Enterprises.
 Their last release was in 1971, and the group broke up in 1974.

+Vance performed as a vocalist on every record by Jay and the Americans made during their original run, from 1961 to 1971.
 In 2017, "Come a Little Bit Closer", a hit for Jay and the Americans in 1964, was featured in the soundtrack for Guardians of the Galaxy Vol. 2.
 The soundtrack album went gold in the U.S. and sold more than 2.5 million copies worldwide.

 Steely Dan

 In 1967, the songwriting duo of Walter Becker and Donald Fagen came to the Brill Building to sell their songs, and ended up knocking on Vance's door.
 Vance liked what he heard, and offered to manage and produce them.
 The duo arranged horn and string sections for Jay and the Americans recordings and toured with them as bassist and keyboardist.
-Vance produced the soundtrack album for the movie You've Got to Walk It Like You Talk It or You'll Lose That Beat for Becker and Fagen in 1971.
+Vance produced the soundtrack album for the movie You've Got to Walk It Like You Talk It or You'll Lose That Beat for Becker and Fagen in 1969.
 He continued to work with Becker & Fagen until 1971, when he brought one of their songs ("I Mean to Shine") to Richard Perry, who then brought it to Barbra Streisand and recorded it on Barbra Joan Streisand.
 They were hired as songwriters at ABC Dunhill Records, and released their first Steely Dan album, Can't Buy a Thrill, in 1972.
 They went on to become one of the best selling and critically acclaimed bands of the 1970s.
 In Steely Dan FAQ: All That's Left to Know About This Elusive Band, Anthony Robustelli wrote, "For all intents and purposes, Vance should be credited as the man who discovered the core of Steely Dan."